giellatekno/oahpa/sma/00_readme.txt

 The CLT-group voted unanimously FOR the Cip's dream solution!

 Here a small note wrt. this solution: all sme mgs in the smaX files will be now part of the mgs containing nob and swe, which is in the very spirit of Cip's dream.

+	2.2 tasks:
+  	    2.2.1 unify meaning groups that have been separated ONLY
+	       because of sme-language: this can be done ONLY if there is a parallelity of sme- vs. non-sme-mgs

+	    2.2.2 split (old) tg into different groups if the semantics are different: this is possible ONLY if there are semantic groups with ANY tg in the mg

+	    2.2.3 group (old) tg to the same meaning group if the semantics are he: this is possible ONLY if there are semantic groups with ANY tg in the mg (see the pre-tests below)

 ================
 Starting testing for level simplification (it is not that simple):